nasa/fprime/docs/UsersGuide/dev/testAPI/user_guide.md

 ***

 To work with the integration test API, the user must first create an instance of the StandardPipeline and then instantiate the API.
 This is boiler plate code that should be [moved inside the TestAPI](#moving-standardpipeline-to-api-constructor).
 The following code snippet accomplishes directing the GDS to a deployment dictionary, connecting to a running deployment, and finally instantiating the test API.
 This snippet **DOES NOT** run the GDS TCP Server or run an F Prime deployment.
-An example script to run the Ref App deployment without a GDS Tool can be found [here](../../../../Ref/scripts/run_ref_for_int_test.sh).

 ~~~~{.python}
 from fprime_gds.common.pipeline.standard import StandardPipeline